guides/ai-integration

 Install the session hook into local settings:

-mx session-context --install --install-path .claude/settings.local.json
+mx sessions hook claude --install --path .claude/settings.local.json

 Claude Code Workflow